iLert/docs/integrations/discord.md

 ---
 description: >-
-  The iLert Discord Integration helps you to bring iLert alerts into your Discord channels
+  The ilert Discord Integration helps you to bring ilert alerts into your Discord channels
 ---